Click, Clack, Moo: Adaptations

-In 2001, Weston Woods Studios, Inc. adapted the book to an animated movie narrated by Randy Travis and animation by MaGik Studios.
+In 2001, Weston Woods Studios adapted the book to an animated movie narrated by Randy Travis and animation by MaGik Studios.

-There have been two animated Christmas specials based on the book series, Click, Clack, Ho!
+There have been two animated Christmas specials based on the book series, namely Click, Clack, Ho!
 Ho!
 Ho!
 (November 2016) and Click, Clack, Moo: Christmas at the Farm (November 28, 2017).

-Click Clack Moosic, a series of musical story time events with music by Phil Popham, commissioned by the West Michigan Symphony Orchestra (2014).
+Click Clack Moosic, a series of musical story time events with music by Phil Popham, was commissioned by the West Michigan Symphony Orchestra in 2014.

 A Click, Clack, Moo musical was created by Billy Aronson, Kevin Del Aguila, and Brad Alexander for TheatreWorksUSA.